The Beijing Raptor Rescue Center rescues, rehabilitates and returns birds of prey back to the sky.

 Birds of prey are protected by law in China.
 Still, too often, they’re victims of environmental degradation and illegal wildlife trade.

-When they’re not captured, killed, or otherwise threatened, they may end up with serious injuries, like bone fractures, broken wings or bullets lodged in their bodies.
+When they’re not captured, killed, or otherwise threatened, they may end up with serious injuries, like bone fractures, broken wings and bullets lodged in their bodies.

 every problem has a solution, every solution needs support.